cosmos/sdk-tutorials/b9lab-content/3-main-concepts/08-modules.md

 <HighlightBox type="info">

 [gRPC](https://grpc.io/) is a modern, open-source, high-performance framework that supports multiple languages.
-It is the recommended technique for external clients such as wallets, browsers, and backend services to interact with a node.
+It is the recommended standard for external clients such as wallets, browsers, and backend services to interact with a node.

 </HighlightBox>